masgeek/android-signing-plugin/README.md

 Otherwise, the plugin will just insert `-signed` before `.apk` in the unsigned APK name.

+### Output Signed APKs

+As of version 2.2.0, there two choices for the location where a _Sign APKs_ build step will write signed APKs.
+You can change this behavior by clicking the _Advanced_ button in the _Sign APKs_ step form group of a Freestyle job, and checking the desired radio button in the _Signed APK Destination_ group.
+* _Output to unsigned APK sibling_ - The new and default choice writes the signed APK to the same directory where the input unsigned APK resides.
+This option is useful when you want to use your Gradle build script to do something like publish the signed APK, because the signed APK ends up in the same location the Android Gradle plugin would have placed it.
-Currently, all signed APKs for a single _Sign APKs_ build step go in a workspace directory named like `SignApksBuilder-out/my-app-unsigned.apk/my-app-signed.apk`, where `my-app-unsigned.apk` is a directory named after the unsigned input APK.
+* _Output to separate directory_ - The original behavior writes signed APKs to a directory named like `SignApksBuilder-out/my-app-unsigned.apk/my-app-signed.apk`, where `my-app-unsigned.apk` is a directory named after the unsigned input APK.
 This is to avoid multiple signing steps in a single job overwriting each other's output APKs, and multiple APKs matched within a signing step colliding.
 It's clearly not fool-proof, however, so be mindful if you are signing multple APKs in a single job and/or signing step.

-If you are using the plugin's _Archive Signed APKs_ and/or _Archive Unsigned APKs_ option, the plugin places the appropriate artifacts under the `SignApksBuilder-out/my-app-unsigned.apk/` directory in the build's archive.
+Regardless of the output option you choose, if you use the plugin's _Archive Signed APKs_ and/or _Archive Unsigned APKs_ option, the plugin archives the artifacts under the `SignApksBuilder-out/<KEY_STORE_ID>/<KEY_ALIAS>/my-app-unsigned.apk/` directory in the build's archive.

 ### Pipeline